 Suited & Booted

 This charity specialises in helping disadvantaged and vulnerable men in London gain employment, by providing suitable clothing for attending interviews, interview training and general mentoring.
-The Trust is donating £2,000pa for 3 years from 2016.
+The Trust is donating £5,000pa to support this charity.

 Liverymen Gary Simmons and Mike Thomas are active supporters of this charity